 What Is The Head Triad Of The Enneagram?

-The Enneagram personality types that are part of the Thinking Triad tend to be very intelligent people who love to delve into the interesting unknown for higher understanding.
+The Enneagram personality types that are part of the Thinking Triad tend to be knowledgeable people who love to delve into the interesting unknown for higher understanding.
 Depending on the personality type, those in the Head Triad can either favor their alone time over being with others or despise being alone and always surround themselves with one person or a group of people.

 Why Enneagram Type Fives Are A Part Of The Head Triad